Top 10 NFL Players of the 30s

 8 Mel Hein

-He was called the first great New York Giant player.
-Mel played for 15 seasons and the first offensive lineman to be named the NFL Most Valuable Player, he earned that award in 1938, that year he led the Giants to the NFL Championship game and won it over the Green Bay Packers.
-He also won a championship 4 years earlier in the infamous sneaker game vs the Bears and was called Pro Football's first big time championship player.
-Steve Owen, former Giants coach said "I've been around this league a long time and I've never seen a player who made few mistakes than Mel.
-He has a feel for football, an instinctive understanding and grasp of it allows him to command every bit of action on the field."
+He also won a championship four years earlier in the infamous "sneaker game" against the Bears and was called Pro Football's first big-time championship player.
+Steve Owen, former Giants coach, said, "I've been around this league a long time, and I've never seen a player who made fewer mistakes than Mel.
+He has a feel for football, an instinctive understanding and grasp of it that allows him to command every bit of action on the field."

 Its Joeysworld